fabrizio2210/photobook/README.md

 ### Requirements

 To develop the webservice, you need:
-- Vagrant with NFS support (to share the foldersrc/)
+- Vagrant with NFS support (to share the folder src/)
 - libvirt

 You can follow these guides for Vagrant/libvirt: